Degree type(s): Bachelor's

-The Biology Education bachelor’s degree program will prepare you for a career as a secondary teacher or to pursue graduate study.
-In the undergraduate biology education program, you will gain a broad knowledge base in the biological sciences, learn to communicate effectively, and develop strong analytical and critical thinking skills.
+The Biology Education bachelor’s degree program will prepare you for a career as a secondary teacher or equip you for graduate study.
+In the undergraduate Biology Education program, you will gain a broad knowledge base in the biological sciences, learn to communicate effectively, and develop strong analytical and critical thinking skills.

-Biology education majors must apply to both the School of Education and Behavioral Sciences and the School of Arts and Sciences.
-The biology education program is offered as a four-year Bachelor of Arts or Bachelor of Science degree at the University of Mary’s main campus in Bismarck, North Dakota.
+Biology Education majors must apply to both the Liffrig Family School of Education and Behavioral Sciences and the School of Arts and Sciences.
+The Biology Education program is offered as a four-year Bachelor of Science or Bachelor of Arts degree at the University of Mary’s main campus in Bismarck, North Dakota.

 Through classroom and hands-on learning, the Biology Education bachelor’s degree program provides skills and experience you can apply directly to your career:

 - Gain leadership experience outside the classroom through a wide range of experiential learning opportunities.

 - Learn to apply Christian, Catholic, Benedictine values to work and life.

 - Work in small classes alongside world-class faculty who bring professional experience to their classrooms.